indigos33k3r/fantastico-react/README.md

 > Fantastico!React is a hassle-free React-Webpack 4 boilerplate for a quick dev setup experience

 Fantastico! is a React-Webpack 4 boilerplate including appropriate dev-setup to quick-start your project.
-No default JavaScript framework, no dev-setup headaches.
+Setup is default to React v16 with no dev-setup headaches.
 Run once, build anywhere!

 <br>